GuillaumeDua/CppShelf/docs/details/indexes/ag_index.md

 > ❔ **Question** : Why such option exists ?
 >
-> The *(compile-time)* algorithm internally used by the library to count fields for aggregate types possibly containing bitfields is much slower than the default one.
+> The (compile-time) algorithm internally used by the library to count fields for aggregate types possibly containing bitfields is much slower than the default one.
 > One might want to challenge his/her project's design in order to avoid such high performance cost.

 #### Highier limit for aggregate field count

-This library relies on a **CMake** cache variable `CSL_AG_MAX_FIELDS_COUNT_OPTION` to generate code in order to properly handle aggregate types with fields up to this value *(default : `128`)*.
+This library relies on a **CMake** cache variable `CSL_AG_MAX_FIELDS_COUNT_OPTION` to generate code in order to properly handle aggregate types with fields up to this value.

-The sources by default offer support for aggregate types up to `CSL_AG_MAX_FIELDS_COUNT_OPTION`, meaning 128 fields.
+By default, `CSL_AG_MAX_FIELDS_COUNT_OPTION` is set to `128`, meaning the library supports aggregate types with up to 128 fields.

-To extend such support, simply edit your **CMake** cache to set a greater integral value.
+To extend such support, edit your **CMake** cache to set `CSL_AG_MAX_FIELDS_COUNT_OPTION` to a greater integral value.

+> ❔ **Question** : What if I don't use **CMake** ?
+>
+> Then the library will always use the default value.

+> ❔ **Question** : Why such configuration/limitation ?
+>
+> Despite interesting proposals that aim to enhance & offer new code generation mecanisms as part of the C++ language, such features are not available yet.
+>
+> The choice here to use **CMake** in order to generate C++ code **upstream** is a reasonable trade-off to guarantee easier debugging and avoid dark-magic tricks (such as relying on PP macros, etc.).
+>
+> 👉 If you are willing to propose a better design, you can fill a [PR here](https://github.com/GuillaumeDua/CppShelf/pulls).

 ---